openstack/charm-deployment-guide/deploy-guide/source/install-maas.rst

 These options are managed from the ``Subnets`` page of the web UI.
 The subnets page defaults to listing connections by fabric and MAAS creates one fabric per physical NIC on the MAAS server.
-As we're configuring a machine with a single NIC, a single fabric will be be listed linked to the external subnet.
+As we're configuring a machine with a single NIC, a single fabric will be listed linked to the external subnet.

 We need to add DHCP to the subnet that's going to manage the nodes.
 To do this, select the ``untagged`` VLAN the subnet to the right of ``fabric-0``.